Installing The Nailer®

 + “Tek” component screws or drywall screws

-Installing The Nailer on ceilings and walls is faster and easier than wood blocking.
+Installing The Nailer® on ceilings and walls is faster and easier than using wood blocking.

 - Identify any interior wall and ceiling corners.
 (Do NOT install wood lath catcher or blocking).

-- Starting at one end of the wall, staple The Nailer above every stud, up to 24″ on the center.
+- Starting at one end of the wall, fasten The Nailer® above every stud, up to 24″ on the center.

 - See diagrams below for specific material instructions.